 All freshman applicants who submit a completed application for admission and supporting credentials by December 15th of their senior year are automatically reviewed for University academic scholarships and receive priority consideration.
 Students submitting completed applications after December 15 are still reviewed, but awards are made based on availability of funding.

-It is important to note, the Scholarship Committee begins reviewing candidates and awarding scholarships in late October.
+It is important to note, the Scholarship Committee begins reviewing candidates and awarding scholarships in early October.
 The Committee makes decisions weekly on a rolling basis.
 Therefore, if you would like to increase your chances for scholarships, it is in your best interest to apply early.

 There is not a separate scholarship application for University of Pittsburgh academic scholarships, though if you wish to be considered for scholarships you will be required to complete the Short Answer Questions.
-The Stamps Leadership Scholarship and the Nordenberg Leadership Scholars Program require that you also complete a separate scholarship application.

-University of Pittsburgh academic scholarships may range in value from $2,000 per year to full tuition and room and board and are generally available for eight full time undergraduate terms, provided the recipient maintains a 3.0 GPA and meets all of the other terms and conditions of the specific award.
+University of Pittsburgh academic scholarships may range in value from $2,000 per year to full tuition and room and board and are generally available for eight full time undergraduate terms, provided the recipient maintains a 3.00 GPA and meets all of the other terms and conditions of the specific award.
 Learn more about requirements governing University of Pittsburgh academic scholarships.

 Admitted freshman selected to receive an academic scholarship are notified by March 1.

 Current students and new incoming students who have committed to Pitt have access to Pitt’s searchable scholarship database, PittFund$Me.
 Log into my.pitt.edu and click on the PittFund$Me link to access the tool.
 Respond to questions in PittFund$Me to discover what you are eligible to apply for and unlock your scholarship matches!